 At the time the Board makes any revision authorized by this provision, the Board may adopt transition provision necessary to retain existing Directors for the remainder of their current terms.
 Such transitional provisions may include, without limitation, (a) designating one or more existing Directors to serve a newly created or modified Director District they are otherwise qualified to serve for the remainder of their current term, even though the director was not nominated by members who are residents of the newly modified or created seat; (b) delaying the effective date of any newly created seat or modification of district boundaries; or (c) other equitable means consistent with the requirements of subparts (i) and (ii) of this provision.

-Every candidate for the office of Director shall, not less than thirty days, nor more than ninety days before the date of a meeting of the members at which directors are to be elected, present to the Secretary a nominating petition giving the candidates name, post office address, and the district and precinct in which he/she presides.
+Every candidate for the office of Director shall, not less than sixty (60) days, nor more than one hundred twenty (120) days before the date of a meeting of the members at which directors are to be elected, present to the Secretary a nominating petition giving the candidates name, post office address, and the district and precinct in which he/she presides.
 Each candidate must be a member and must possess the qualifications for a director as specified in Article IV, Section 2 of the Bylaws of the Cooperative.
 Such petition shall contain the names and signatures of not less than fifteen members residing in the district from which he/she is a candidate.
 Each name on the petition shall be a bona fide member of said cooperative residing within said district.
 Each signer of a nomination petition shall sign but one petition and shall add his/her address and the date of signing.
 For purposes of this petition, in cases of a joint membership between two spouses, either may join in the petition and both are not required.
 If both spouses in a joint membership sign, it shall have the effect of only one signature for purposes of the petition.

-If more than two nominations for a single directorship are made by petition, a selection by lot shall be made to determine the order in which all nominees shall appear on the ballot.
+If more than two nominations for a single directorship are made by petition, a selection by lot shall be made to determine the order in which nominees shall appear on the ballot.

 No individual may serve as a Director whose nomination does not comply with the provisions of this section.
 Any election to the Board of any Person who does not comply with the qualifications specified in this Article is null and void and will create an immediate vacancy on the Board.
 The decision of a majority of disinterested Directors is final with respect to any ambiguities or uncertainties regarding the qualification of any particular candidate to serve, or whether to waive any waivable qualification to serve.
-Nominations from the floor will not be authorized unless the Board expressly authorizes nominations from the floor to fill any seat for which no nominee has been qualified to fill.

 Removal of Directors by Members.